CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 ---
 title: Making a CocoaPod
-description: Instructions for creating and maintaining a CocoaPod
+description: Instructions for creating and maintaining a CocoaPod.
 order: 0
 ---